deepak-karkala/agentic-mlops/context/prd.md

 ## 23) Operational Hardening (MVP+)
 This section folds in final guardrails so the MVP feels production‑minded without increasing scope.
+These features are not to be included in initial MVP, can be added once the initial MVP is ready.

 ### 23.1 AuthN/AuthZ & Multi‑Tenancy
 - **Identity:** OIDC (Amazon Cognito or Auth0).
 API validates JWT on every request & SSE connection.